Module control.mongo

 is None, both members of the tuple are None

-def getList(self, table, stop=True, sort=None, asDict=False, **criteria)
+def getList(self, table, criteria, deleted=False, sort=None, asDict=False)

 -